HMS Shark (1776): Mercantile service

 Subsequent career: After 1804 Salamander disappeared from newspaper mentions in "Ship News" sections, particularly of ship arrivals and departures.
 From 1805 on, Lloyd's Register had an unchanged entry showing Wolbert, master, Calvert & Co., owner, and trade London-Africa.
-The database of slave voyages, however, has no further record of such voyages, and Britain abolished the enslaving trade in 1807.
+The database of slave voyages, however, has no further record of such voyages, and Britain abolished the slave trade in 1807.
 The entry continues unchanged through 1811.
 Salamander was no longer listed in 1812.
 With minor differences, the same holds true for the entry in the Register of Shipping.